zwettemaan/FixAdobeAppsPanel/README.md

 ```
 This makes the FixAdobeAppsPanel.command double-clickable.

-In the Finder, navigate to your Downloads folder and double-click the FixAdobeAppsPanel.command.
+In the Finder, navigate to your Downloads folder and find FixAdobeAppsPanel.command.

+If you want, you can move the FixAdobeAppsPanel.command to a more convenient location, e.g. ~/Applications.

+Double-click the FixAdobeAppsPanel.command.
 This will launch a Terminal window.

 Enter your user password when asked, followed by the &lt;Return&gt; key